OYanez85/Tasca_S1.04._Testing/README.md

 Navigate to the project directory:

 cd Tasca_S1.04._Testing
-Ensure JUnit is Present:
+Ensure JUnit and AssertJ are Present:
-Confirm that the junit-platform-console-standalone-1.7.0.jar file is correctly located in the Nivell_1:_JUnit/libs/ directory.
+Confirm that the necessary JAR files (like junit-platform-console-standalone-1.7.0.jar and AssertJ JAR) are correctly located in the Nivell_1:_JUnit/libs/ directory.

 ▶️ Execution
 After ensuring that all Java files are correctly placed in their respective directories, compile and run the code using the following commands:

 Navigate to the Exercici_1 directory:

 cd Nivell_1:_JUnit/Exercici_1
 Compile the Java files:

-javac -cp "../libs/junit-platform-console-standalone-1.7.0.jar" *.java

-Run the main program:
+javac -cp "../libs/junit-platform-console-standalone-1.7.0.jar" *.java Run the main program:

 java -cp ".:../libs/junit-platform-console-standalone-1.7.0.jar" Main